akoidan/pychat/README.md

  1. Start the Chat: `systemctl start uwsgi`
  1. Start the WebSocket listener: `systemctl start tornado`
  1. Open in browser [http**s**://your.domain.com](https://127.0.0.1)
+ 1. If something doesn't work you want to check `djangochat/logs` directory.
+If there's no logs in directory you may want to check service stdout: `sudo journalctl -u YOUR_SERVICE`.
+Check that user `http` has access to you project directory.

 # TODO
 * Add title for room.